Step 1: Watch the Antarctica Trip Video Below (press play in the lower left corner)

 Step 2: Ready For The Adventure Of A Lifetime?
-Limited Spots Remaining…
+Only 53 Spots Left for 2021!

-Now that you’ve watched the video and are excited to ski/snowboard, trek and kayak in Antarctica with the ONLY commercially permitted operation on the planet allowed to do those activities, If you feel you’re ready to join our next voyage and experience Antarctica while you still can, click the button above to reserve your spot and schedule a call with the man himself.
+Now that you’ve watched the video and are excited to ski/snowboard, trek and kayak in Antarctica with the ONLY commercially permitted operation on the planet allowed to do those activities, If you feel you’re ready to join our next voyage and experience Antarctica while you still can, click the button above to schedule a call with Doug, the Founder of Ice Axe Expeditions.
 Use the menu below to learn more about the trip specifics.
 Remember space is limited to the first 106 reservations.

 Join us for a unique itinerary to the remote wilderness of the Antarctic Peninsula.
 Our trips and itineraries are customized for those with an adventure-driven spirit; providing our clients with a unique opportunity to trek, ski and snowboard several of the White Continent’s untamed peaks.
 Journey deep into the rugged landscape of one of earth’s last frontiers while enjoying the convenience, safety, and comfort of the Sea Adventurer expedition ship.
 Sail past Cape Horn, across the Drake Passage, and along the Antarctic Peninsula and join an exclusive group of intrepid travelers inspired by the legacy of Antarctic discovery.